iPhone → Mac

 03

 An honest sizing guide.
-The iPhone — this page — is the pocket option: always with you, perfect for the five-minute check, the restart, the approval, the file grab.
-For real work sessions — an hour of writing, a design review, Xcode on the couch — the iPad’s larger canvas, Magic Keyboard, and Apple Pencil make it the better client: see connect an iPad to a Mac.
-And desk-to-desk, when both machines have keyboards and big displays, Mac-to-Mac is the most natural pairing of all — the Mac-to-Mac setup guide covers it.
+The iPhone is the pocket option — always with you, perfect for the five-minute check, the restart, the approval, the file grab.
+For real work sessions — an hour of writing, a design review, Xcode on the couch — the iPad's larger canvas, Magic Keyboard, and Apple Pencil make it the better client: see connect an iPad to a Mac.
+Desk-to-desk, Mac-to-Mac is the most natural pairing of all — the Mac-to-Mac setup guide covers it.

-Same host app, same one-time 4-digit pairing, same end-to-end encryption in every case.
-The only choice is which screen happens to be in front of you.
+Same host app, same one-time PIN, same end-to-end encryption — the only choice is which screen is in front of you.

 FAQ